foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 Starting Compose Apps Automatically
 -----------------------------------

-To start the pre-loaded application automatically after the boot and before the device registration and aktualizr-lite start you have to enable a systemd service responsible for it.
+To start the pre-loaded application automatically (after the boot and before the device registration when aktualizr-lite starts) you have to enable a systemd service responsible for it.

-The meta-lmp_ has already a recipe that launches preloaded apps on boot.
+meta-lmp_ already has a recipe that launches pre-loaded apps after the device boots.

 Clone your ``meta-subscriber-overrides.git`` repo and enter its directory: